 Can You Use Insect Frass?

-Along with nutrients, insect frass also contains chitin.
+Along with nutrients, insect frass contains chitin.
 This is an important component for keeping plant cell walls strong.
 These stronger cell walls help plants fend off pests and disease.
 It also seems to make the plant resistant to powdery mildew, late and early blights, botrytis, and certain root rots as well as root nematodes.

 Other insect frass uses include fertilizing with nutrients in low, easy-to-uptake doses.
 Most available frass comes in a 2-2-2 formula, bestowing light, gentle amounts of macro-nutrients.
 Another of the touted insect frass uses is as a soil pH balancer.
 It may also return beneficial microbes ingested by insects back into the soil.